Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Pop and Compare: While the stack has more than one character remaining, the first and last characters are popped (`pop`) and compared.
 If they don't match, the string is not a palindrome.
 - Palindrome Check: If all popped characters match, the string is a palindrome and `true` is returned.

+### Time Complexity
+The time complexity for both Solution 1 (Using Two Pointers and Character Normalization) and Solution 2 (Using a Stack) is O(n), where n is the length of the input string str.
+Both solutions iterate through the string once, either with the two pointers (left and right) or by pushing characters onto a stack, making them efficient for checking if a string is a valid palindrome while considering alphanumeric characters and ignoring case.

 </p>
 </details>